lc3412/Ares/README.md

 We select 19 widely used projects, i.e., [keepalived](https://github.com/acassen/keepalived), [openssl](https://github.com/openssl/openssl) et al.  We evaluate our approach from two perspectives.

 - Inferred error specifications.
 We employ 19 real world projects.
 For each project, Ares finds error specifications using multiple heuristics and the found error specifications are showed in the errspec.txt.
-These projects are used for comparison with state-of-the-art methods in terms of precision and recall.
+These projects are used for comparison with state-of-the-art methods in terms of precision and ratio.
 - New bugs in real world projects.
 We also apply Ares to the latest versions of real-world programs to evaluate whether our approach can find new bugs.

 We also test these projects on  [APEx](https://github.com/yujokang/APEx), an automically error specification inference tool.